-(6) Alcohol Related Misconduct
+(6) Alcohol-Related Misconduct

-- (a) Use and/or possession of alcoholic beverages, except as expressly permitted by law and University regulations/policies. - (b) Sale and/or distribution of alcoholic beverages, except as expressly permitted by the law and University regulations/policies. - (c) Furnishing or causing to be furnished any alcoholic beverage to any person under the legal drinking age. - (d) Behavior under the influence of alcohol. - (e) Furnishing or causing to be furnished any alcoholic beverage to any person in a state of noticeable intoxication. - (f) Failure of a registered student organization to take all necessary steps to see that no person under the legal drinking age possesses alcoholic beverages at functions it sponsors or within any property or transportation it owns, operates, and/or rents. - Organizations.
-Registered student organizations may be eligible for exemptions from disciplinary action when a representative of an organization at a registered student organizational event calls for emergency assistance on behalf of a person experiencing an alcohol related emergency.
-Registered student organizations that seek medical assistance for alcohol emergencies may receive exemption for violations of the Organizational Rules of Conduct Section 6(a)-6(f); however, exemption for other Organizational Rule of Conduct violations may not be granted.
-Registered student organizations may be eligible for this exemption on a case by case basis at the discretion of the Director of the OSC.
-Additional information regarding alcohol emergencies can be found at the Office of Student Conduct website.
+- (a) Use and/or possession of alcoholic beverages, except as expressly permitted by law and University regulations/policies. - (b) Sale and/or distribution of alcoholic beverages, except as expressly permitted by the law and University regulations/policies. - (c) Furnishing or causing to be furnished any alcoholic beverage to any person under the legal drinking age. - (d) Misconduct under the influence of alcohol. - (e) Furnishing or causing to be furnished any alcoholic beverage to any person in a state of noticeable intoxication. - (f) Failure of a registered student organization to take all necessary steps to see that no person under the legal drinking age possesses alcoholic beverages at functions it sponsors or within any property or transportation it owns, operates, and/or rents.

+NOTE: Registered student organizations may be eligible for exemptions from disciplinary action when a representative of an organization at a registered student organizational event calls for emergency assistance on behalf of a person experiencing an alcohol related emergency.
+Information regarding exemptions under this rule for alcohol related emergencies can be found in University Regulation UCF-5.011 and the Student Conduct & Academic Integrity website: http://scai.sdes.ucf.edu/medicalemergencies .

-(7) Drug Related Misconduct
+(7) Drug-Related Misconduct

-- (a) Unlawful use and/or possession of any narcotic or other controlled substances, and possession and/or use of drug paraphernalia. - (b) Sale and/or distribution of any narcotic or other controlled substances. - (c) Cultivation and/or manufacture of any narcotic or other controlled substances. - (d) Attempt to obtain any narcotic or other controlled substances, except as expressly permitted by law. - (8) Unauthorized Entry.
-Unauthorized entry, attempted entry, or loitering in private or restricted areas that are owned and/or operated by the University.
+- (a) Unlawful use and/or possession of any narcotic or other controlled substances, and possession and/or use of drug paraphernalia. - (b) Sale and/or distribution of any narcotic or other controlled substances. - (c) Cultivation and/or manufacture of any narcotic or other controlled substances. - (d) Attempt to obtain any narcotic or other controlled substances, except as expressly permitted by law.